oracle/truffleruby/doc/user/compatibility.md

 #### Backtraces

 Throwing exceptions and other operations which need to create a backtrace are slower than on MRI.
-This is because it is necessary to undo optimizations that have been applied to run your Ruby code fast in order to recreate the backtrace entries.
+This is because TruffleRuby needs to undo optimizations that have been applied to run your Ruby code fast in order to recreate the backtrace entries.
 It is not recommended using exceptions for control flow on any implementation of Ruby anyway.

-To help alleviate this problem in some cases backtraces are automatically disabled where we dynamically detect that they probably will not be used.
-See the experimental `--backtraces-omit-unused` option.
+To help alleviate this problem, backtraces are automatically disabled in cases where we can detect that they will not be used.

 ## C Extension Compatibility